 IETF RFC 8224 [Ref 13] allows the Identity header to be inserted by a SIP proxy or UA.
 The Identity header shall be transited by SIP proxies and Back-to-Back User Agents (B2BUAs), unless otherwise prevented by local service provider policy.
 A SIP INVITE shall contain at most one Identity header with a “shaken” PASSporT.
 A SIP proxy or B2BUA shall not insert an additional Identity header with a “shaken” PASSporT to a received INVITE request that already contains an Identity header with a “shaken” PASSporT, unless local policy dictates the received Identity header is to be removed.

-As discussed in IETF RFC 8224 [Ref 10], call features such as call forwarding can cause calls to reach a destination different from the number in the To header field.
+As discussed in IETF RFC 8224 [Ref 13], call features such as call forwarding can cause calls to reach a destination different from the TN in the To header field.
 The method for determining whether or not these call features or other B2BUA functions have been used legitimately is specified in ATIS-1000085 [Ref 18].
 If the procedures in ATIS-1000085 [Ref 18] are not supported for the handling of call diversion, the following authentication procedures shall be performed by the STI-AS when an SP that is not the originating network retargets an INVITE request to a new destination:

 If the STI-AS receives a retargeted INVITE request that does not contain an Identity header field then perform authentication and add a SIP Identity header field.